wavemaker/docs/docs/apis-and-services/apis/database-and-crud-apis/generated-API-code.md

 - Contains application and business logic
 - Responsible for business rule implementation, transaction management, and coordinating between controllers and repositories
-- Recommended layer for custom logic; changes here are not overwritten during regeneration or upgrades
+- Changes here are not overwritten during regeneration or upgrades

 ---